Posted by Ben Disseldorp in Health / Nutrition

 Bickel (2011) reports from the National Library of Medicine and found that dropping your training volume to 1/9 has shown that muscle mass is maintained on average for 32 weeks.
 For many of us, we would have been close to this just by doing bodyweight workouts on basic dumbbell movements.
 Given our lockdown lasted from March till October give or take was approximately 28 weeks.
 We are well and truly covered by this theory.

 Another part of the research to prevent muscle loss was dependant on how many calories you consumed and how much protein was in your diet.

-For many of us, we would have been in a calorie surplus due to not moving as much or going to the gym and being surrounded by food in the pantry.
-The good news is that if you were eating at maintenance or in calorie surplus you would have prevented muscle loss.
+We would have been in a calorie surplus for many of us Wedge to not moving as much or going to the gym and remove as much or go surrounded by food in the pantry.
+The good news is that you would have prevented muscle loss if you were eating at maintenance or in a calorie surplus.

 Protein, as we know, is the building block of muscle growth however you may be over or under consuming this macronutrient.
 I found for a long time especially as a youth I was overconsuming this macronutrient and under consuming carbohydrates on the myth that carbs will make you fat.
 Oh, boy was I wrong.
 Caspero (2020) recommends that active adults have between 1.2 and 2.0 grams of protein per kilogram of body weight per day, to boost recovery after training and to promote the growth and maintenance of lean muscle mass.

 For example, an 80kg male should have at least 160g of protein per day at 2.0grams per kg of bodyweight.

 70kg female should have at least 84g of protein per day at 1.2grams per kg of bodyweight.

 Both these numbers are generic to both females and males.
 Females may need more depending on their type of exercise.
 However, males generally need more protein than females.